 Knowing the reasons for these unexpected behaviours can influence how you react.

-It is my intention to offer some practical advice on how to deal with the following issues with affection and patience.
+I will offer some practical advice on how to deal with the following issues with affection and patience.

 It's up to you to take whatever advice you choose.